simiyu-samuel/SERIAL-SMS-READER/README.md

 # SERIAL-SMS-READER
 Python script designed to read, parse, and store SMS messages containing M-Pesa transaction details.
 This script can help you automate the process of capturing and storing M-Pesa transaction information for further processing, such as recording payments, generating invoices, or updating a database.
+From a connected modem in a PC, the script captures all incoming mpesa sms and stores them in mysql database.